manonthemat/shared-piggy-bank/README.md

 Here's an example of running and interacting with this contract via the API.
 For this it will help if you have `jq` installed.

-1. Build all the things
+1. Compile the contract and build the server:

 ```
 cabal build server